Matt Olson Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 11th in MLB with a collective nine strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Padres pitching staff ranks 16th in MLB.

-- The Padres' 4.67 team ERA ranks 15th across all MLB pitching staffs.
+- The Padres have the 20th-ranked team ERA among all league pitching staffs (5.06).

-- Padres pitchers combine to give up eight total home runs at a clip of 1.3 per game (to rank 17th in the league).
+- The Padres rank 20th in baseball in home runs surrendered (nine total, 1.3 per game).

-- Snell (0-1) starts for the Padres, his second of the season.
+- The Padres will look to Martinez (0-1) in his second start this season.

-- In his last appearance on Friday, the lefty threw 4 1/3 innings against the Colorado Rockies, giving up three earned runs while surrendering six hits.
+- His most recent time out was on Saturday against the Colorado Rockies, when the right-hander tossed seven innings, surrendering four earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.